ansys/pystk/doc/source/api/ansys/stk/core/vgt/ITimeToolGapsFilter.rst

 ITimeToolGapsFilter
 ===================

-.. py:class:: ITimeToolGapsFilter
+.. py:class:: ansys.stk.core.vgt.ITimeToolGapsFilter

    object

    The filter merges intervals unless they are separated by gaps of at least/most certain duration.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: ITimeToolGapsFilter

 Overview
 --------